zjsteyn/we-Deliver/index.md

 researchers have data in spreadsheets, so it's the place that many research projects start.

+If we take data generated and worked with in the context of the we-Deliver project we also make use of a lot of data that is typically displayed in a spreadsheet format.

+For instance the survey data gathered during the site visits is basically a big spreadsheet as well.

 We organize data in spreadsheets in the ways that we as humans want to work with the data, but computers require that data be organized in particular ways.
 In order to use tools that make computation more efficient, such as programming